zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System.md

    ```
    {:.language-bash-noln}

 > **caution**{:.icon} All console commands are to be executed on the BeagleBone via the Cloud9 IDE.
-A common mistake is to issue the commands on your PC terminal, which won't get the recipe working on the BeagleBone and should be avoided.
+A common mistake is to issue the commands on your PC terminal, which won't get the project working on the BeagleBone and should be avoided.

 > **help**{:.icon} Can't ping Google?
 Refer again to the [BeagleBone guide](/guides/2014/10/03/BeagleBone.html) or [ask for help](/community/#discussion).